TatianaAndreeva/emlid-docs/docs/reach/common/reachview3/countries/estonia.md

 ### Coordinate System

-Choose a coordinate system based on `EST97` datum (such as `EST97 / Estonian Coordinate System of 1997`).
+Choose a coordinate system based on the `EST97` datum (such as `EST97 / Estonian Coordinate System of 1997`).

 ### Vertical Datum